 Such false institutes are everywhere today, and they are blatantly lying and scamming people.
 Charging hefty fee in the name of some international accreditation, promising them international jobs, offering job guarantees etc. are some of the common carrots used to lure these innocent youngsters in the name of fitness education.

-But the reality is straight, open and quite bitter.
+But the reality of jobs vs certifications in India is straight, open and quite bitter.

 Sometime back I made a video on one such topic on my channel WE R STUPID, wherein I exposed the fact that how an internationally certified fitness professional in India, with a background of engineering, was offered a salary of just 6-8k/month, not from one gym but multiple gyms.
 He still has the offer letters.